Terradue/doc-tep-geohazards/source/tutorials/burned-area.rst

         :width: 750px
         :align: center

 ..
-NOTE:: slave input can be picked up directly by using the following text filter: S2B_MSIL2A_20190830T140059_N0213_R067_T21KUU_20190830T180923
+NOTE:: post-event input can be picked up directly by using the following text filter: S2B_MSIL2A_20190830T140059_N0213_R067_T21KUU_20190830T180923

 Area Of Interest in WKT
 -----------------------

 * Click on the *Magic tool wizard* and select **AOI**.
-The input parameter is automatically filled with the WKT representing the area selected in (`Master product reference`_).
+The input parameter is automatically filled with the WKT representing the area selected.

 .. figure:: assets/tuto_burned-area_5.png
 	:figclass: align-center
         :width: 750px
         :align: center

+..
+NOTE:: you can also specify manually a different AOI in WKT format, or draw a new area on the map using the search tool and get its value from the *Magic tool wizard*

 Run the job
 ===========